Cleveland Museum of Art: Beginnings

 The Cleveland Museum of Art was founded as a trust in 1913 with an endowment from prominent Cleveland industrialists Hinman Hurlbut, John Huntington, and Horace Kelley.
 The neoclassical, white Georgian Marble, Beaux-Arts building was constructed on the southern edge of Wade Park, at the cost of $1.25 million.
 Wade Park and the museum were designed by the local architectural firm, Hubbell & Benes, with the museum planned as the park's centerpiece.
 The 75 acre green space takes its name from philanthropist Jeptha H. Wade, who donated part of his wooded estate to the city in 1881.
-The museum opened its doors to the public on June 6, 1916, with Wade's grandson, Jeptha H. Wade II, proclaiming it, "for the benefit of all people, forever".
+Today, the park, with the museum still as its centerpiece, is on the National Register of Historic Places.The museum opened its doors to the public on June 6, 1916, with Wade's grandson, Jeptha H. Wade II, proclaiming it, "for the benefit of all people, forever".
 Wade, like his grandfather, had a great interest in art and served as the museum's first vice-president; in 1920 he became its president.

-Today, the park, with the museum still as its centerpiece, is on the National Register of Historic Places.
+One of the first persons to serve as consultant to the museum was Harold Woodbury Parsons, a “self-described aesthete” who held the position of “European representative” from 1925 to 1941.
+Parsons also served in a similar capacity to the trustees of the Nelson-Atkins Museum in Kansas City, Missouri, beginning in April 1930.
+(That museum didn’t open to the public until December 1933.)
+Serving as consultant to two museums meant that Parsons was able to play them against each other, encouraging a sense of competition for the acquisition of art objects.